Zenon Andrusyshyn: Hamilton Tiger-Cats

 On September 7, 1979, he was signed as a free agent by the Hamilton Tiger-Cats of the Canadian Football League.
 He appeared in the last 8 games handling both the punting and kicking roles.
 He made 10 of 20 field goals, 15 of 16 extra points and averaged 43.2 yards on 51 punts.
 On June 15, 1980, he was traded to the Toronto Argonauts in exchange for offensive lineman Al MacLean.

 Toronto Argonauts (second stint)

 In 1980, he was named the starting kicker and punter over Ian Sunter.
 He was named CFL East All-Star in two straight seasons.
 On September 14, 1980, against the Saskatchewan Roughriders, he kicked a career-longest 57-yard field goal.
 He was passed on the depth chart by Dean Dorsey and was released in September 1982.

 Edmonton Eskimos

-In September 1982, he was claimed off waivers by the Edmonton Eskimos to replace Hank Ilesic, who walked out in a contract dispute.
+In September 1982, he was claimed off waivers by the Edmonton Eskimos to replace Hank Ilesic, unavailable due to a contract dispute.